 Both Multi-programming and Multi-tasking are related to Operating Systems Concepts

-Multi-programming increases CPU utilization by organizing jobs (code and data) so that the CPU always has one to execute.
+Multi-programming increases CPU utilisation by organising jobs (code and data) so that the CPU always has one to execute.
 The idea is to keep multiple jobs in main memory.
 If one job gets occupied with IO, CPU can be assigned to other job.

 Multi-tasking is a logical extension of multiprogramming.
-In multi-tasking systems, the CPU executes multiple jobs by switching among them typically using a small time quantum, and the switches occur so frequently that the users can interact with each program while it is running.
+Multitasking is the ability of an OS to execute more than one task simultaneously on a CPU machine.
+These multiple tasks share common resources (like CPU and memory).
+In multi-tasking systems, the CPU executes multiple jobs by switching among them typically using a small time quantum, and the switches occur so quickly that the users feel like interact with each executing task at the same time.

 Difference between Multiprogramming and Multi-tasking